ryannylander-medlypharmacy/kotlin-micronaut-example/README.md

 ## Local setup:
 Required tools:
 1. Java 11.08
-2. Postgres server (by default, this project looks for a local instance called )
+2. Postgres server (by default, this project looks for a local Postgres instance called kt_mn_example)
+    a.
+The example credentials expect a user named 'johndoe' with password 'secret' to exist in your database.
+        You can either create this user or create your own and change the credentials locally.
 3. sam cli

 ---